^

 2. Complications caused by pulpitis – acute infectious periodontitis.

-3. Acute trauma of frontal teeth, most often dairy, when the baby learns to walk, run, shows a natural for his age curiosity.
+3. Acute trauma to the front teeth, most often baby teeth, when the baby learns to walk, run, and shows curiosity that is natural for his age.

-Very rarely, the cause of acute apical periodontitis can be dental treatment of pulpitis, which leads to drug intoxication and inflammation, or traumatism during tooth filling.
-And very rarely the acute form of inflammation is provoked by pathogenic organisms that penetrate the periodontal tissues by the hematogenous pathway.
+Very rarely, the cause of acute apical periodontitis may be dental treatment of pulpitis, which results in drug intoxication and inflammation, or trauma during tooth filling.
+And very rarely, the acute form of inflammation is provoked by pathogenic organisms penetrating the periodontal tissues by hematogenous route.

-The modern classification of children's periodontitis is similar to the systematization of adult periapical diseases.
-Previously, there was an outdated version that divided children's periodontitis into prepubertal, juvenile, post-urea, generalized.
-To date, this division is considered impractical, and periodontitis in children are divided into chronic and acute, localization - to the apical and marginal.
+The modern classification of childhood periodontitis is similar to the systematization of adult periapical diseases.
+Previously, there was an outdated version that divided periodontitis in children into prepubertal, juvenile, postjuvenile, and generalized.
+Today, such a division is considered inappropriate, and periodontitis in children is divided into chronic and acute, and by localization – into apical and marginal.

 Symptoms of acute periodontitis in children:

-• Intensive pain, clearly defined in the area of the damaged tooth.
+• Intense pain, clearly defined in the area of the damaged tooth.

-• Pain when pressing on the tooth, with percussion.
+• Pain when pressing on the tooth, during percussion.

 • Pain when eating.